This Vegan Monte Cristo is rich, sweet, and savory. It has the perfect balance of flavors. Eat it for breakfast or other times of the day.

 Vegan Monte Cristo

-- Whisk unsweetened plain almond milk, ground chia seeds, and gluten free flour together until lumps are gone.
+- Whisk unsweetened plain almond milk, ground chia seeds, gluten free flour, and salt together until lumps are gone.
 Set aside.

 - Spread raspberry jam on two slices of bread.
 Spread Dijon mustard on the other two slices of bread.

 - Put 2 slices of vegan Swiss and 2 slices of tofu bacon on top of raspberry jam.
 Top with the remaining slices of bread, mustard side down.